Chart Color Schemes

 Bathurst Surrounds shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-Educational qualifications in Bathurst Surrounds trail regional benchmarks; 23.5% of residents aged 15 and above hold university degrees compared to the state average of 32.2%.
-Bachelor degrees are most prevalent at 15.8%, followed by postgraduate qualifications (4.2%) and graduate diplomas (3.5%).
-Vocational credentials are also common, with 44.6% of residents holding such qualifications; advanced diplomas account for 11.3% and certificates for 33.3%.
-Educational participation is high in Bathurst Surrounds; 30.3% of residents are currently enrolled in formal education.
+Educational qualifications in Bathurst Surrounds show that 23.5% of residents aged 15 and over hold university degrees, compared to the NSW average of 32.2%.
+Bachelor degrees are the most common at 15.8%, followed by postgraduate qualifications at 4.2% and graduate diplomas at 3.5%.
+Vocational credentials are also prevalent, with 44.6% of residents aged 15 and over holding such qualifications, including advanced diplomas (11.3%) and certificates (33.3%).
+Educational participation is high, with 30.3% of residents currently enrolled in formal education.

-This includes 11.5% in primary, 9.9% in secondary, and 3.2% pursuing tertiary education.
-There are seven schools operating within Bathurst Surrounds educating approximately 239 students as of the latest data (year not specified).
-These schools focus exclusively on primary education; secondary options are available in surrounding areas.
-School capacity is limited locally with 3.4 places per 100 residents compared to the regional average of 16.8, indicating many families travel for schooling.
+This includes 11.5% in primary education, 9.9% in secondary education, and 3.2% pursuing tertiary education.
+There are 7 schools operating within Bathurst Surrounds, educating approximately 239 students.
+These schools focus exclusively on primary education, with secondary options available in surrounding areas.
+School capacity is limited locally (3.4 places per 100 residents vs the regional average of 16.8), leading many families to travel for schooling.

 Frequently Asked Questions - Education